rwieruch/blog_robinwieruch_content/blog/react-micro-frontend/index.md

 export default App;
 ```

-The App component takes care of the routing with React router, therefore displays the navigation with links, and renders depending on the route a Programming oder Installation component.
+The App component takes care of the routing with React router, therefore displays the navigation with links, and renders depending on the route a Programming or Installation component.
 Both of these components will be our micro frontends.
 But more about this later.

 For the sake of completeness, this is the *src/constants/routes.js* file: